cloudfoundry-attic/cf-syslog-drain-release/README.md

  * `metrics` - this will deliver any metric for an application every 15 seconds
  * `all` - this will deliver both metrics and logs for an application

-This sample [drain application](https://github.com/cloudfoundry-incubator/loggregator-tools#syslog-to-datadog) can be used to demo this functionality with datadog.
+This sample [drain application](https://github.com/cloudfoundry-incubator/loggregator-tools#syslog-to-datadog) can be used to demo this functionality with datadog. **Note** This requires setting the property
+(`scalablesyslog.adapter.metrics_to_syslog_enabled`)[https://github.com/cloudfoundry/cf-syslog-drain-release/blob/develop/jobs/adapter/spec#L61] to true.